What is Headless SEO and How Does it Affect SEO?

 Because Google does not scroll or click, all of your essential content and links should be present in the rendered source.

-You should look for distinctions between your rendered and unrendered sites, notably in terms of meta tags, canonicals, and content.
+You should look for distinctions between your rendered and unrendered sites, particularly in terms of meta tags, canonical URLs, and content.

 Is Headless the Future?

-The concept of headless has been around for a long time, but headless CMSs appear to be the rage.
-It’s hard to figure out whether this is a large movement or just hype.
+The concept of headless has been around for a long time, but headless CMSs seem to be the current trend.
+It’s challenging to determine whether this is a significant movement or just hype.
 For the majority of users and use cases, a headless CMS is not a viable alternative.

 That isn’t to suggest that the idea of making your content available for free isn’t appealing to an increasing number of developers and information architects.
 You can use a headless CMS to implement a content-first strategy rather than a front-end-first strategy.